geomagpy/magpy/README.md

 ### 5.2 Coordinate transformation and rotations

+#### 5.2.1 Rotations

+Lets first look at our example data set.
+The example is provided in HEZ components.
+In order to convert HEZ into XYZ components we simply need to rotate the data set by the declination value.
+You can achieve that by using the `rotation` method

+        xyzdata = data.rotation(alpha=4.3)
+        xyzdata.header['DataComponents'] = 'XYZ'
+        xyzdata.header['col-x'] = 'X'
+        xyzdata.header['col-y'] = 'Y'
+        xyzdata.header['col-z'] = 'Z'
+        mp.tsplot(xyzdata, height=2)

+Vectorial data can be rotated using the `rotation` method by keeping F constant.
+Such rotations require just two angles which are referred to as *alpha* for rotations in the declination plane and *beta* for rotations in the inclination plane.
+Assume a simple vector x=4, y=0 and z=4.
+Rotation by alpha=45° will lead to x=2,y=2,z=4, a clockwise rotation.
+Rotating by beta=45° will rotate F into the X-Y plane with x=4, y=4, z=0.
+Please note: you need to supply xyz data when applying the `rotation` method.

+        rotdata = data.rotation(alpha=45,beta=45)

+#### 5.2.2 Transforming coordinate systems

-Assuming vector data in columns x,y,z you can freely convert between xyz, hdz, and idf coordinates:
+Assuming vector data in columns x,y,z you can freely convert between cartesian *xyz*, cylindrical *hdz*, and spherical *idf* coordinates:

-        cleandata = cleandata.xyz2hdz()
+        hdzdata = xyzdata.xyz2hdz()
+        mp.tsplot(hdzdata, height=2)

 The summary method `_convertstream` can also be used by giving the conversion type as option.
 The following conversions are possible: 'xyz2hdz','hdz2xyz','xyz2idf','idf2xyz':

-        xyzstream = hdzstream._convertstream('hdz2xyz')
+        xyzdata = hdzdata._convertstream('hdz2xyz')
+        mp.tsplot(xyzdata, height=2)

 The vectorial data columns as defined by the keys 'x','y','z' need to filled accordingly. i.e. a XYZ data stream has X in key 'x', Y in key 'y' and Z in key 'z', all with the same unit, usually nT in magnetism.
 A HDZ data stream as H assigned to key 'x', D in key 'y' and Z in key 'z'.
 H and Z are provided with the same unit (nT) and D has to be provided in degrees.decimals.
 IDF data contains I in key 'x', D in key 'y' and F in key 'z', with I and D provided in degree.decimals.

-Vectorial data can be rotated using the `rotation` method by keeping F constant.
-Such rotations require just two angles which are referred to as *alpha* for rotations in the declination plane and *beta* for rotations in the inclination plane.
-Assume a simple vector x=4, y=0 and z=4.
-Rotation by alpha=45° will lead to x=2,y=2,z=4, a clockwise rotation.
-Rotating further by beta=45° will rotate F into the X-Y plane with x=4, y=4, z=0.
-Please note: you need to supply xyz data when applying the `rotation` method.

-        rotdata = cleandata.rotate(alpha=45,beta=45)
+#### 5.2.3 Determining rotation angles

-If you have a measurement (XYZ data) and would like to obtain the rotation values regarding and expected reference direction defined by *referenceD* reference declination and
-*referenceI* inclination, both given in degree.decimals you can use the following method:
+If you have a measurement (XYZ data) and would like to obtain the rotation values regarding and expected reference direction defined by *referenceD* reference declination and *referenceI* inclination, both given in degree.decimals you can use the following method.
+Let us apply this method to the original rotdata, which contains the HEZ data set rotated by alpha and beta of 45 degree.
+The HEZ data has an expected decliation of 0 and and expected inclination of 64.4 degree.
+Please note that these values are not exact:

-        alpha, beta = rotateddata.determine_rotationangles(referenceD=4.3,referenceI=66.5)
+        alpha, beta = rotdata.determine_rotationangles(referenceD=0.0,referenceI=64.4)
+        print (alpha, beta)

+The method will return angles with which rotdata needs to be rotated in order to get a non-rotated data set.
+Thus alpha and beta of -45 degree will be obtained.

+### 5.3 Filtering and smoothing data

+#### 5.3.1 General filter options and resampling

+MagPy's `filter` uses the settings recommended by [IAGA]/[INTERMAGNET].
+Ckeck `help(data.filter)` for further options and definitions of filter types and pass bands.
+Here is short list of supported filter types:
+'flat','barthann','bartlett','blackman','blackmanharris','bohman','boxcar',
+'cosine','flattop','hamming','hann','nuttall','parzen','triang','gaussian','wiener','butterworth'
+Important options of the filter method, beside the chosen *filter_type* are *filter_width* which defines the window width in a timedelta object and the *resample_period* in seconds defining the resolution of the resulting data set.
+To get an overview over all filter_type and their basic characteristics you can run the following code.
+This will calculate filtered one-minute data and then calculate and plot the power spectral density of each filtered data set.
+Please note that we apply the *missingdata='interpolate'* option as the matplotlib.pyplot.psd method requires the data set being free of NaN values.

+        filterlist = ['flat', 'barthann', 'bartlett', 'blackman', 'blackmanharris', 'bohman', 'boxcar', 'cosine', 'flattop', 'hamming', 'hann', 'nuttall', 'parzen', 'triang', 'gaussian', 'wiener', 'butterworth']
+        for filter_type in filterlist:
+            filtereddata = data.filter(filter_type=filter_type, missingdata='interpolate', filter_width=timedelta(seconds=120), resample_period=60)
+            T = filtereddata._get_column('time')
+            t = np.linspace(0,len(T),len(T))
+            h = filtereddata._get_column('x') - filtereddata.mean('x')
+            sr = filtereddata.samplingrate() # in seconds
+            fs = 1./sr
+            fig, (ax0, ax1) = plt.subplots(2, 1, layout='constrained')
+            ax0.plot(t, h)
+            ax0.set_xlabel('Time')
+            ax0.set_ylabel('Signal')
+            ax1.set_title(filter_type)
+            power, freqs = ax1.psd(h, NFFT=len(t), pad_to=len(t), Fs=fs, scale_by_freq=True)
+            plt.show()

+The `filter` method will resample the data set by default towards a projected period.
+In order to skip resampling choose option *noresample=True*.
+You can apply the resample method also to any data set as follows.
+Resample will extract values at the given sampling interval or take the linear interpolated value between adjacent data points if no value is existing at the given time step.

+        resampleddata = data.resample(['x','y','z'],period=60)
+        print(len(resampleddata))
+        print(resampleddata.timerange())

+#### 5.3.2 Smoothing data

+The `smooth` method is similar to the filter method without resampling.
+It is a quick method with only a limited amount of supported window types: flat, hanning (default), hamming, bartlett and blackman.
+The window length is given as number of data points.
+Smooth will throw an error in case of columns with only NaN values, so make sure to drop them before

+        data = data._remove_nancolumns()
+        smootheddata = data.smooth(window='hanning', window_len=11)

+#### 5.3.3 Filtering in geomagnetic applications

+When dealing with geomagnetic data a number of simplifications have been added into the application.
+To filter the data set with default parameters as recommended by IAGA you can skip all the options and just call `filter`.
+It automatically chooses a gaussian window with the correct settings depending on the provided sampling rate of the data set and filter towards the next time period i.e. if you supply 1sec, 5 sec or 10 sec period data they will be filtered to 1 min.
+Therefore in basically all geomagnetic applications the following command is sufficient

+        filtereddata = data.filter()

+Get sampling rate and filtered data after filtering (please note that all filter information is added to the data's meta information dictionary (data.header):

+        print("Sampling rate after [sec]:", filtereddata.samplingrate())
+        print("Filter and pass band:", filtereddata.header.get('DataSamplingFilter',''))

+#### 5.3.4 Frequency analysis and missing data

+When dealing with geomagnetic data, especially when it comes to the frequency domain, then the treatment of missing data and  is of particular importance.
+The time domain should be evenly distributed and missing data needs to be adequately considered.
+Missing data is often replaced by unrealistic numerical values like 99999 or negative data.
+MagPy is using NaN values instead to internally treat such missing data.
+Two methods are available to help you preparing your data for frequency analysis.
+The `get_gaps` method will analyse the time column and identify any missing time steps for an equally distant time scale.
+Time steps will be filled in and NaNs will be added into the data columns.
+In order to deal with NaN values you can use filtering procedures as shown above or use the `interpolate_nan` method, which will linearly interpolate NaNs.
+Please be careful with these techniques as you might create spurious signals when interpolating.

+        data = data.get_gaps()
+        data = data.interpolate_nans(['x'])

+The power spectral density can then be analyzed using build in python matplotlib methods.
+First extract time and data column.

+        T = data._get_column('time')
+        print (len(T))
+        t = np.linspace(0,len(T),len(T))
+        h = data._get_column('x')
+        sr = data.samplingrate() # in seconds
+        fs = 1./sr

+Then plot timeseries of the selected data and psd.

+        fig, (ax0, ax1) = plt.subplots(2, 1, layout='constrained')
+        ax0.plot(t, h)
+        ax0.set_xlabel('Time')
+        ax0.set_ylabel('Signal')
+        power, freqs = ax1.psd(h, NFFT=len(t), pad_to=len(t), Fs=fs, detrend='mean', scale_by_freq=True)
+        plt.show()

+#### 5.3.4 Quickly get daily mean values

+Another method which belongs basically to the filter section is the the `dailymeans` method which allow you to quickly obtain dailymean values according to IAGA standards from any given data set covering at least one day.
+Acceptable sind all data resolutions as the dailymeans will filter the data stepwise until daily mean values.

+        dailymeans = data.dailymeans()

-### 5.3 Calculating vectorial F and delta F
+### 5.4 Calculating vectorial F and delta F

 Vectorial F can be easily calculated if the vectorial keys x,y,z are available.
 Just use the method

         data_with_f = data.calcf()

 Calculated F data will be filled into column 'f' of the data stream.
 Mostly however you will be interested not in vectorial F (F_V) but in delta values between F_V and a scalar F (F_S).
 Let us assume you have two data sources variodata with X,Y,and Z data as well as scalardata with F. Make sure that both data sets cover the same time range and are sampled at the same frequency and time steps:

         combineddata = merge_streams(variodata,scalardata)   # checkout section 5.10 for details